Enasharks/Enasharks/README.md

 ⠀⠀꒰⠀ana ෆ 07.06.24
   ⠀
-       ⠀ྀི I need a bitch, like cherry pie.
-I need a bitch like Bushwick Bill need a eye! ྀི - Insane Clown Posse
+       ⠀ྀི No more; Mr Nice Guy!
+No more; Mr Clea-ea-eaaan!! ྀི - Alice Cooper <3

    farted